360 Degree Vision

 Predicting the unpredictable

-But with so many variables in play, how can retailers harness all available insights to maximize margins, increase market share, and instil loyalty for these segments?
+But with so many variables in play, how can retailers harness all available insights to maximize margins, increase market share, and instill loyalty for these segments?

 Plotting the right curve